jg-digital-media/jgdm_jobs_pathway/readme.md

 ### `1.0.2`

 + All right!
-I now have the application working to a point where I can a route pointing to a web page which is served on localhost (port 3000).
+I now have the application working to a point where I have a Rails Route pointing to a web page which is served on localhost (port 3000).
 I'd love to have done it without any friction or database compatability issues conflicts but I can't have everything :).

-+ So I'm going to pause there annd think about what the next step is.
++ So I'm going to pause there and think about what the next step is.

 [Back to Top](#development)